structureddynamics/OSF-Datasets-Management-Tool/README.md

 Configure the Datasets
 ----------------------

-All the datasets that have to be synchronized with a structWSF network instance needs to be defined in the `sync.ini` file.
+All the datasets that have to be synchronized with a OSF Web Services network instance needs to be defined in the `sync.ini` file.
 A series of required, and optional, configuration options can be defined for each dataset to be imported.

 What the DMT does is to read one, or multiple RDF files serialized in XML or in N3, that composes the dataset to index.
 Each of the dataset file(s) can be in the same folder, or in any other folder configuration.
 The only thing that needs to be done is to properly configure the `datasetLocalPath` configuration option for each dataset.